Will PPP Loans Be Audited By The IRS?

-In response to the COVID-19 pandemic, the government worked quickly to pass the Coronavirus Aid, Relief, and Economic Security (CARES) Act, offering financial relief to individuals and small businesses.
-Many small business owners have received (or are waiting to receive) their share of billions of dollars allotted to the Paycheck Protection Program (PPP) — forgivable loans that can be used for payroll costs, rent, mortgage interest, or utilities.
+Following the passage of the Coronavirus Aid, Relief, and Economic Security (CARES) Act, many small business owners received their share of billions of dollars allotted to the Paycheck Protection Program (PPP).
+PPP loans are forgivable loans that could be used for payroll costs, rent, mortgage interest, or utilities.

 Table of Contents